 Visit my author page at Amazon

-I am an author, a Muslim woman, and an American of Pakistani descent.
+I am an author, a blogger, a Muslim woman, and an American of Pakistani descent.

 I was born and raised in Pakistan.
 I came to New York after a hurried arranged marriage to a Pakistani doctor.
 When my boys started grade school, I started Grad school.
 With a Masters in Health Administration, I began my 25-year career as a hospital administrator, vowing to slash the Emergency Room waiting time.